By Vincenzo Villamena, CPA

-Just before the holidays, Republicans passed sweeping tax reform legislation without a single Democratic vote.
-With the details of the bill becoming clearer, we explain how the tax reform impacts expats and nomads.
+Just before the end of 2017, Republicans passed sweeping tax reform legislation without a single Democratic vote.
+Here, we explain the timpact of the “Tax Cuts and Jobs Act” (TCJA) on expats and nomads.

-No changes to key expat provisions FEIE and FTC
+TCJA left key expat provisions FEIE and FTC intact

-Many expats rely on the Foreign Earned Income Exclusion (FEIE) and the Foreign Tax Credit (FTC) to lower their US tax bill.
+Many Americans abroad rely on the Foreign Earned Income Exclusion (FEIE) and the Foreign Tax Credit (FTC) to lower their US tax bill.
 Thankfully, the tax reform left both untouched.

 Under the FEIE, expat taxpayers can exclude up to $104,100 (2018) of their foreign earned income from US income tax.
 The exclusion amount is adjusted annually for inflation.
 The tax reform did however change the way inflation is calculated for tax items like the FEIE.

 In the past, increases were tied to the Regular Consumer Price Index.
-Starting 2018, the Chained Consumer Price Index will be used instead, which grows slightly slower.
-This will result in a slower increase of deductions and exemptions linked to the inflation rate over the years.
+Starting in 2018, the Chained Consumer Price Index will be used instead, which grows slightly slower.
+This will result in a slower increase in deductions and exemptions linked to the inflation rate over the years.

 Foreign reporting requirements remain unchanged